lucadard/coder-14-proyecto-final-1/README.md

 - `TWILIO_AUTH_TOKEN` and `TWILIO_ACCOUNT_SID` to send sms via Twilio
 - `ADMIN_PHONE` and `ADMIN_EMAIL` to receive notifications
 - `GOOGLE_MAIL` and `GOOGLE_MAIL_PASSWORD` to send emails via Gmail

+### Development mode
+You can run it with ts-node running the `npm run dev` command and setting the environment variables in a .env file
+### Production mode

 Build the project: